March 12 update: 2020 Retreat Postponed

-All Kansas and Nebraska United Methodists are invited to come to the 2019 retreat and learn how local churches can partner and lead to build a healthier tomorrow together – toward communities where each of us can live our healthiest lives and reach our fullest potential.
+All Kansas and Nebraska United Methodists are invited to come to the 2020 retreat and learn how local churches can lead work and build partnerships to strengthen our families, our congregations, and our communities.

 The retreat is for all Great Plains United Methodists